-Our belief is that state government agencies are the keys to delivering environmental protection afforded by both federal and state law.
-Further, we believe that ECOS plays a critical role in facilitating a quality relationship between federal and state agencies in the fulfillment of that mission.
-That role is defined as:
+Our belief is that State government agencies are the keys to delivering environmental protection afforded by both Federal and State law.
+Further, ECOS provides leadership on environmental issues of national importance, and plays a critical role in facilitating a quality relationship among and between Federal and State agencies.
+To fulfill its mission, ECOS will:

-- Articulate, advocate, preserve and champion the role of the states in environmental management; and
+- Articulate, advocate, preserve and champion the role of the States in environmental management;

-- Provide for the exchange of ideas, views and experiences among states and with others; and
+- Provide for the exchange of ideas, views and experiences among States and with others;

 - Foster cooperation and coordination in environmental management; and